-Unusual behavior If illness prevents participation in normal activities If child looks or acts differently, is unusually tired, difficult to wake, irritable, inconsolable crying, pale, confused, or lacking appetite Respiratory symptoms If breathing is difficult or rapid; severe cough If child makes a high-pitched croupy or whooping sound after coughing OR if child is unable to lie comfortably due to continuous cough
+Unusual behavior If illness prevents participation in normal activities If child looks or acts differently, is unusually tired, difficult to wake, irritable, inconsolable crying, pale, confused, or lacking appetite Respiratory symptoms If breathing is difficult or rapid; severe cough If child makes a high-pitched croupy or whooping sound after coughing OR if child is unable to lie comfortably due to continuous cough Vomiting If one episode of vomiting along with another symptom or unusual behavior (for example, child is unable to participate in normal activities) If two or more episodes of vomiting within a 24 hour period • Refer to the Gastrointestinal (Enteric) Outbreak Resources for Child Care Staff for more information on outbreaks; available from TBDHU.com/childcareoperators Diarrhea If one episode of unformed or watery stool along with another symptom or unusual behavior (for example, child is unable to participate in normal activities) • Note: Care should be taken to rule out non-infectious causes of these symptoms such as new medication, use of laxatives or other non-infectious diseases.
+If two or more episodes of unformed or watery stool within a 24 hour period. • Refer to the Gastrointestinal (Enteric) Outbreak Resources for Child Care Staff for more information on outbreaks; available from TBDHU.com/childcareoperators Fever If axillary (e.g. under the armpit) or oral (e.g. mouth) temperature reaches 38° C or higher This high temperature is a concern especially if accompanied by other symptoms such as vomiting, sore throat, diarrhea, headache, stiff neck, rash, or change in behavior Please note: Axillary temperature can be 0.5 to 1° lower than oral temperature and this should be taken into consideration when checking for fever.
+Eye/Nose Drainage If thick mucus or pus is draining from the eye or nose Itching If child experiences persistent itching/scratching of body or scalp Rashes If child has sores with crusty, yellow or green drainage which cannot be covered by clothing or bandages. • Children who have a rash but no fever or change in behavior can continue in school or daycare, although they may need to be seen by a physician

-Vomiting If two or more episodes of vomiting within a 24 hour period Diarrhea If two or more abnormally loose stools within a 24 hour period. • Observe child for other symptoms such as fever, abdominal pain or vomiting.
-Refer to the Gastrointestinal (Enteric) Outbreak Resources for Child Care Staff section of TBDHU's website (TBDHU.com/childcareoperators) for more information on outbreaks Fever If axillary (e.g. under the armpit) or oral (e.g. mouth) temperature reaches 38° C or higher • This high temperature is a concern especially if accompanied by other symptoms such as vomiting, sore throat, diarrhea, headache, stiff neck, rash, or change in behavior • Please note: Axillary temperature can be 0.5 to 1° lower than oral temperature and this should be taken into consideration when checking for fever.
-Eye/Nose Drainage If thick mucus or pus is draining from the eye or nose Itching If child experiences persistent itching/scratching of body or scalp Rashes If child has sores with crusty, yellow or green drainage which cannot be covered by clothing or bandages. • Children who have a rash but no fever or change in behavior can continue in school or daycare, although they may need to be seen by a physician Unusual colour Some of the changes you may notice could be: • eyes or skin are yellow (jaundice) • urine is dark or tea colored. • stool is grey, white or black
+Unusual colour Some of the changes you may notice could be: eyes or skin are yellow (jaundice) urine is dark or tea colored. stool is grey, white or black